vadash/shadowverse-autoconcede/README.md

 # Why should I use it
-It will help you stay in low ranks and complete daily quests faster
+It will help you stay in low ranks and complete daily quests faster.

 # How to use it
 * Download autohotkey https://autohotkey.com/download/ahk-install.exe